-With most of the population now living in urban surroundings, the senses have been blunted as the need for them has reduced.
-This course will return your senses to their natural, heightened state and by the end of the course you will be amazed, especially when you return home.
-Of huge value to all who enjoy being in the outdoors, tracking is also a vital skill for those involved in law enforcement, search and rescue, wildlife monitoring, conservation and countering poachers and has been used all around the world for thousands of years.
+Of huge value to all who enjoy being in the outdoors, tracking is also a vital skill for those involved in law enforcement, search and rescue, wildlife monitoring, conservation and countering poachers and has been relied upon around the world for thousands of years.
 Your new skills will feed back into everything that you do and you will see the world through new eyes.

 Some of the topics covered in this course include: